wejs-examples/we-project-oauth2/README.md

-# We.js accounts project
+# We.js oauth2 project

-Project with oauth2, users and roles
+Project with oauth2, users, roles and ACL

+> Looking for testers and feedback.
+Have time, please help!

 **Build With:**

 - We.js
 - oauth20-provider
+- we-plugin-passport-oauth2

 ## How to install